davewasmer/ember-cli-rfcs/active/0000-extensible-commands.md

 This lookup process would be refactored to use the DAG structure of loaded addons to build a flattened list of addons that implement the requested command.
 This stack would then be recursively invoked, such that each addon's version of the command can call `this._super()` to pass control to the next addon in the "stack".
 The bottom of the stack would be the built-in implementation (if one exists).

-This structure mimics Connect-style middleware, where each function in the stack can decide to pass control further, or halt the recursion by not calling `this._super()`.
+This structure is analagous to Connect-style middleware, where each function in the stack can decide to pass control further, or halt the recursion by not calling `this._super()`.

 Here's a rough sketch in code: